Melaleuca adenostyla: Description

 Melaleuca adenostyla is a shrub growing to about 5 m tall with mostly glabrous leaves and branches.
 The leaves are arranged in alternating pairs (decussate) and are 6-16 mm long, 0.8-1.2 mm wide, and linear or narrow elliptic in shape.

 The flowers are cream coloured and arranged in a spike at the ends of branches which continue to grow after flowering.
 Each spike contains between one and 12 individual flowers and is up to 18 mm in diameter.
 The petals are 1.8-2.4 mm long and fall off as the flower ages.
 The stamens are arranged in five bundles around the flower, each bundle containing 11 to 21 stamens.
 Flowering occurs in spring and is followed by fruit which are woody capsules 3.5-4 mm long and partly buried in the branches.

 Melaleuca adenostyla resembles M. platycalyx except that the latter is somewhat smaller, has pinkish to mauve-coloured flowers and more (25-36) stamens in each bundle.
 M. adenostyla flowers have 11-21 stamens for each of its five bundles compared to 25-36 for M. platycalyx.
 The leaves of M. adenostyla are also narrower than those of M. platycalyx.

 Taxonomy and naming

 Melaleuca adenostyla was first formally described in 1999 by Kirsten Cowley in a review of Melaleuca fulgens from a specimen collected near Hyden.
-The specific epithet (adenostyla) means "glandular style".
+According to Cowley, the specific epithet (adenostyla) is derived from the Greek adenos, meaning "gland" and stylos meaning "style", referring to the glandular style.
+The proper word for "gland" is however adēn (ἀδήν) in Ancient Greek.
+Greek stylos (στῦλος) is actually not the source for the botanical term "style".
+Its origins can be traced back to classical Latin stilus, via the corrupted Latin form stylus.